ktruong1999/DH110-2021F/a05/assignment05.md

 ### Reflection
 When designing the wireframes I was very uncertain what kind of feedback I'd get, I thought the tasks were straightforward and I wouldn't get much feedback.
 To my surprise my participant had a lot of feedback on her expectations of the flow.

 To improve I'd want to add a button to confirm the search criteria to show users the different search results clearly.
 Maybe I could also use a help button in the top corner to explain the tag acronyms.
 I could also make the escape route clearer, labeling the top left arrow with a breadcrumb or adding a nav bar with a home button.
+Possibly another entry point to filter for volunteer opportunities could be to tap the "VOLUNTEER" tag on any of the cards.

+Overall it was helpful to see how differently wireframes at this stage can be interpreted.
+Talking with my participant really helped me compare the flow of my app compared to others, and realize other ways to increase efficiency.